Be prepared for change

 Long term strategic cross commodity outlooks provide context for how emerging energy sources will affect climate change

 Annual Guidebook — A comprehensive study that includes Platts oil, gas and overall energy reference cases, along with long-term outlooks for global crude, regional crude and product markets, and regional natural gas markets.
-Discussion includes analysis around scenarios with emission levels consistent with limiting global warning to 2 degrees (2 Degree Scenario).
+Discussion includes analysis around outlooks with emission levels consistent with limiting global warning to 2 degrees (2 Degree Outlook).

-Annual 2-degrees Scenario Outlook — Analysis of the current trajectory of emissions compared to the 2-degree scenario, with special reports focusing on analyzing future investment decisions required to limit global warming to two degrees.
+Annual 2-degrees Outlook — Analysis of the current trajectory of emissions compared to the 2-degree outlook, with special reports focusing on analyzing future investment decisions required to limit global warming to two degrees.